 14. Cornrow Ponytail

 A simple ponytail is no fun.
 Add some cornrows and accessories to give them a new creative look for school.
-Make sure to remind them to cover their hair at night.
+Make sure to remind them to cover their hair at night with a satin bonnet so that this hairstyle can last long.

 15. Mini Cornrows and Twisted Ponytails